publicinnovation/openorg/chapters/2_need-and-opportunity.md

 He further articulates the role of civic entrepreneurs:

 >“Civic progress requires that those who advocate for new interventions build a community of engaged citizens with the power to demand change in social-political systems.
 This is true whether the barriers come from iron triangles, bureaucrats, unions, or incumbent providers.
-Civic entrepreneurs enter the social realm to make a difference–to perform–and their passion and talent are often distinct from the legitimacy enjoyed by incumbent providers or the political support enjoyed by the well connected (Goldsmith, 140).”
+Civic entrepreneurs enter the social realm to make a difference&mdash;to perform&mdash;and their passion and talent are often distinct from the legitimacy enjoyed by incumbent providers or the political support enjoyed by the well connected (Goldsmith, 140).”

 We can't wait for a change in culture to happen from within the system.
 Instead, we need to create a positive disruption from the outside.